xray-group/mstruct/README.md

 scons -j4 mstruct
 ```

-`libMStruct`, `libObjCryst` and `mstruct` can be installed as:
+libMStruct, libObjCryst and mstruct can be installed as:
 ```bash
 scons -j4 install prefix=~/.local
 ```

-SConscript automatically determines your system default python version and builds `libMStruct`
+SConscript automatically determines your system default python version and builds libMStruct
 againts this python version.
-If you want to build `libMStruct` against different python version,
+If you want to build libMStruct against different python version,
 you can use `python-version=X.Y` option for example:
 ```bash
 scons -j4 libmstruct python-version=3.6